 Adding to this, if you want to keep branding across your emails consistent, you can check out this guide on adding a custom header to your email template.

-Step 4: Configure Your Contact Form Confirmations
+Step 4: Embed Your Simple Contact Form in a Page

 And there you have it!
 You now know how to create a simple contact form in WordPress.